 If you’re looking for a great vacation spot that’s full of history and natural beauty, Pennsylvania is the place for you.
 Pennsylvania is a state rich in history and culture.
 This state has some of the most beautiful scenery, intriguing museums, and interesting landmarks you will find anywhere in America.
 But with so many places to visit and things to see, it can be hard to know where to start.

-To help make your decision a little bit easier, I’ve prepared a list of the 14 top things to do in Pennsylvania.
+To help make your decision a little bit easier, I’ve prepared a list of the 14 Best and Fun Things to Do in Pennsylvania.
 No matter what you choose as your favorite type of destination or activity, there’s something on this list for you.

 Things to Do in Pennsylvania